 6: Making Deals with Devils

-I wake up the next morning and discover my first death threat of the season.
+I wake up to discover my first death threat of the season.
 Surprising – not because I’d gotten a threat.
 Coaches get them all the time.
 I’m a little taken aback because I’ve received one before the season’s even started.
 I gauge how my team will perform by the frequency of threats and the method by which I’ll meet a sticky end.
 One threat a week means I have to fire somebody or ‘disappear’ a player to motivate everybody else.
 Conversely, if I get one a day and they all involve violent ends with power tools, we’ll win more than we lose.
 One an hour?
-Pack your bags, we’re going to the playoffs, baby!
+Pack your bags, we’re going to the playoffs, baby.

 But I’ve never gotten a threat before our first practice.
 Never hand-written and left on the floor outside my sleep tube.
+I suspect it’s a good sign.
 I know the note is for me before I even read it.
 Nailed through the paper is a Veeni mifi knife.
 They’d stabbed the metal floor with the powered monofilament blade and then removed the power cell, leaving it stuck there.
 This is an expensive threat.
 Mifi knives aren’t cheap.

 Decorating the hilt are the clan colors of the bee I shot during the last game of my career.
 My ocular implants are designed to magnify tiny objects at long distances, namely spaceball players out in the middle of space.
 Reading a note on the floor isn’t difficult.

-Step into an arena and we will cleanse the universe of all you hold dear.
+‘Step into an arena and we will cleanse the universe of all you hold dear.’

 Veeni are big on threatening a victim’s friends and family.
 Just killing somebody is too easy.
 Even if they draw it out into something painful, even if it lasts hours or days, that isn’t good enough.
 Veeni feel that living the rest of your life with your loved ones’ deaths on your hands – that’s much, much worse.
 Trouble is, most everybody I care about died when the Edochians obliterated Earth.
 Oh, I suppose Laura is on the list, but I think I’d feel sorry for the dumb schmuck who goes after her.
 She can take care of herself.

-I’m not about to touch the knife – could be poisoned – but I can’t just leave it in the floor plating, either.
+This isn’t my first death threat and I’m not about to touch the knife – could be poisoned – but I can’t just leave it in the floor plating, either.
 Somebody might come along and touch it and die and I’m not that much of an asshole.
 I’m still trying to figure out what to do when Pink Shirt comes around the corner.
 He’s Orange Shirt today, and he still has his macabre necklace on.
 He sees the knife in the floor and stops.

 “That for you?”

 “Yep.
 First one of the season.
 I’m trying to figure out how to get it out of the floor.
 It might be poisoned, or something.”